queezythegreat/arduino-cmake/README.rst

 Now because the power of Arduino lies within those user created libraries, support for them is built right into **Arduino CMake**.
 The **Arduino SDK** comes with a large number of default libraries, adding new libraries is simple.

-To incorporate a library into your firmaware, you can do one of three things:
+To incorporate a library into your firmware, you can do one of three things:

 1. Place the library next to the default Arduino libraries (located at **${ARDUINO_SDK}/libraries**)
 2. Place the library next to the firmware configuration file (same directory as the **CMakeLists.txt**)
-3. Place the library in a seperate folder and tell **Arduino CMake** the path to that directory.
+3. Place the library in a separate folder and tell **Arduino CMake** the path to that directory.

    To tell CMake where to search for libraries use the `link_directories` command.
-The comand has to be used before defining any firmware or libraries requiring those libraries.
+The command has to be used before defining any firmware or libraries requiring those libraries.

    For example::